Haotong Li betting profile: Sony Open in Hawaii - PGA TOUR

 Li's advanced stats and rankings

-- Li posted a Strokes Gained: Off-the-Tee average of 0.414 in his past five tournaments, showing strength in his driving performance.
+- Li posted a Strokes Gained: Off-the-Tee average of 0.414 in his past five tournaments, demonstrating solid performance off the tee.

-- In terms of Strokes Gained: Approach the Green, Li struggled with a -0.622 mark in his past five tournaments, indicating challenges with his iron play.
+- In terms of Strokes Gained: Approach the Green, Li struggled with a -0.622 mark in his past five tournaments.

-- On the greens, Li delivered a -0.161 Strokes Gained: Putting mark in his past five tournaments, showing room for improvement in his putting performance.
+- Around the green, Li delivered a nearly neutral 0.010 Strokes Gained: Around-the-Green mark in his past five tournaments.

 All stats in this article are accurate for Li as of the start of the Sony Open in Hawaii.